UMYKC/SI508-FinalProject/README.md

 https://paper.dropbox.com/doc/SI-508-Final-Project-Proposal--ASGPsji2Z6NUcZx0M3yV5sNxAg-cflJKwQwD6IWpMUmwhfqQ

 # Project Objective
 This project will build three tables in NBA_DB via PostgreSQL.
-Then each tables shows users the daily NBA games, players in each team basic information and statistics with SQL select statements.
+Each tables shows users daily NBA games, players' basic information and statistics in each team with SQL select statements.

 The reason that I want to do is that I have been watching NBA for 7 years.
 I always check out the game results on a Taiwan website, called **PTT Bulletin Board System**, instead of NBA.com at the end of every day since the way it performs those games are like